reshiramuu/ActionOverflow/README.md

 - Run ATLYSS and verify installation success.

 # Support
 I am online on discord often incase anyone needs help installing the mod or has issues they want to report.
 My discord username is **reshirammu**.
-Additionally, there will be a corresponding thread for this mod on the official Atlss **#mod-showcase** channel.
+Additionally, there will be a corresponding thread for this mod on the community Atlyss [Discord](https://discord.gg/R6TMjKZP) **#mod-showcase** channel.

 ● ᴥ ●